In today’s changed world of work, it’s critical for organizations to adopt a flexible approach […]

 Among hundreds of international applicants, 2 EDI-focused leadership programs that we developed for separate clients have both received awards from the research and analyst firm Brandon Hall Group, in their acclaimed annual Human Capital Management (HCM) Excellence Awards.

 We know that a true commitment to equity, diversity, and inclusion in the workplace starts from within.
-We’ve made a concerted effort to focus on EDI internally, and realize there is more work yet to be done.
-Learn more about our commitment to racial justice and equity and our EDI journey at CCL.
+At CCL, we’ve made a concerted effort to focus on EDI internally, and realize there is more work yet to be done.
+Learn more about our EDI journey and commitment to racial justice and equity.

 Director, Global Equity, Diversity & Inclusion Practice